uabrc/uabrc.github.io/docs/data_management/storage.md

 <!-- markdownlint-disable MD046 -->
 !!! warning

-    Research Computing expects each user to keep their scratch areas clean. **The cluster scratch areas are not to be used for archiving data.** In order to keep scratch clear and usable for everyone, files older than 30 days will eligible for deletion.
+    Research Computing expects each user to keep their scratch areas clean. **The cluster scratch areas are not to be used for archiving data.** In order to keep scratch clear and usable for everyone, files older than 30 days will be eligible for deletion.
 <!-- markdownlint-enable MD046 -->

 ### Local Scratch